KDE/digikam-doc/post_processing/html_gallery.rst

 Creating new Theme from Another One
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way to get started is to copy one theme and modify it. folder can be found usually under **Linux** at :file:`/usr/share/apps/digikam/themes/`.
-Writing in this folder requires root access, so we will not create our theme there, Instead do the following from a console:
+The easiest way to get started is to copy one theme and modify it.
+Folder can be found usually under **Linux** at :file:`/usr/share/apps/digikam/themes/`.
+Writing in this folder requires root access, so we will not create our theme there, instead do the following from a console:

 Create a theme folder in your home directory: